mgutz/logxi/README.md

 BenchmarkLog15Complex   20000     85782 ns/op   12277 B/op    294 allocs/op
 ```

-*   Logs machine parsable output in production environments.
-    The recommended formatter for production is `JSONFormatter`.

-    `TextFormatter` may also be used if you don't care about
-    JSON and want the fastest logs with key, value pairs.

 *   Is developer friendly in development environments.
 The default
     formatter in terminals is colorful, prints file and line numbers
     when warnings and errors occur.

-    The default formatter in TTY mode is `HappyDevFormatter`.
-It  is
-    not concerned with performance and should never be used
+    `HappyDevFormatter` is not too concerned with performance
+    and should never be used in production environments.

-    in production environments.
+*   Logs machine parsable output in production environments.
+    The recommended formatter for production is `JSONFormatter`.

+    `TextFormatter` may also be used which is MUCH faster than
+    JSON but requires a unique separator.

-*   Has level guards to avoid the cost of arguments.
+*   Has level guards to avoid the cost of passing arguments.
 These _SHOULD_
     always be used.

         if log.IsDebug() {